whleucka/hyper/docs/HELPERS.md

 Helpers are globally accessible utility functions provided by the Nebula PHP Framework.
 These functions are intended to streamline common tasks, improve development efficiency, and enhance code readability.

+## Helpers Path

+The helper functions are located at `/src/Helpers/functions.php`.
+This file is included on every route.

 ## Available Helper Functions

 ### Debugging